ducksouplab/ducksoup/config/README.md

 - `nvh264enc`: crash if bframes is not zero

 - `rc-lookahead` is supposed to improve rate-control accuracy https://docs.nvidia.com/video-technologies/video-codec-sdk/pdf/Using_FFmpeg_with_NVIDIA_GPU_Hardware_Acceleration.pdf BUT image freezes, so has been disabled for nvcodec

+- `h264timestamper` triggers an "Unknown frame rate, assume 25/1" that's why we disabled it since framerate should not be defined by this elemend

 To try later: